smitfire/etl-coding-assignment/README.md

 ## How to deliver

-Upload the solution to GitHub.
+Upload the solution to GitHub, but **don't make PR to this repo.
+Send me the link / invite to the repository.**

 Make regular commits and pushes, so that we can see the evolution of the solution.